Donegal (town): Industry and tourism

 There are many sandy beaches in the area of Donegal, such as Murvagh beach, and some boasting good surfing conditions, such as Rossnowlagh.
 Donegal is also used as a base for hill-walking in the nearby Blue Stack Mountains.
 The town has many hotels catering for visitors, and nearby towns such as Letterkenny offer public swimming pools, cinemas and large shopping centres.

 Like most clothing manufacturers in Ireland, the size of the workforce has been in decline for many years.
 Some of the clothing manufacturers have survived by focusing on one particular item of clothing.
-For example, tailor David Hanna, who started making suits for the locals in 1924, switched to making only hats in 1964 and is now shipping them all over the world.Wild Atlantic Way, National Geographic Traveller, August 30, 2017, p.15 Donegal also has a long tradition of weaving carpets.
+For example, tailor David Hanna, who started making suits for the locals in 1924, switched to making only hats in 1964 and is now shipping them all over the world.
+Donegal also has a long tradition of weaving carpets.
 Donegal Carpets have been made in Killybegs for over one hundred years and have been found in Áras an Uachtaráin, the University of Notre Dame and the White House.